 If the leverage size match then it won’t affect the lot size.

 However, if the leverage size of the client account is smaller than the leverage of the master account, it will affect the lot size by making it smaller as well.

 Note that the lot size is affected only if the leverage of the client account is smaller.

 This was introduced into the Local Trade Copier version 2.9.6.

 Client account leverage 1:50

 Client EA is set to use LotMultiplier=1.0

-Master account opens a trade of 1.0 lot, but the client account will have the same trade copied only of 0.25 lot (instead of 1.0 lots).
-It is because client’s account leverage size is 4 times smaller and copying a full 1.0 lot trade might damage the account.
+The master account opens a trade of 1.0 lot, but the client account will have the same trade copied only of 0.25 lot (instead of 1.0 lots).
+It is because the client’s account leverage size is 4 times smaller and copying a full 1.0 lot trade might damage the account.

 If you want a bigger trade size on the client account despite the risk, then increase it by using money management parameters.
 In this example, LotMultiplier of 4.0 would do the job.